COLLEGE LINGO (GLOSSARY)

 A course that must be satisfactorily completed prior to taking another course.

-Students who earn a 4.0 grade point average.
+Students who earn a 4.0 grade point average at one or more of the colleges.
 Students may be enrolled part-time (6-11) semester hours or full-time (12 or more) semester hours.

 PRIORITY REGISTRATION/TIME TICKETING

 Date and time of registration when current students are scheduled to register earlier than newly admitted students.

 A person who provides outreach and support for area high schools, businesses, and community organizations.
 Support may include testing, admissions and financial aid information.

 If a student repeats a course, the higher grade earned is considered in assigning grade points.
 It is the student’s responsibility to fill out a recalculation form at Admissions and Records for this consideration.
 Other colleges and universities may not follow this practice.

 SB1231 (6 DROP RULE)